-Inside Liam Hemsworth's Unbeatable Bond With His Brothers
+Why You Just Can't Beat the Bond Between Luke, Chris and Liam Hemsworth - E!
+Online

 Liam and Chris were out getting frozen yogurt together, in fact, when the Daily Mail Australia approached the newly single star for a comment and he simply said he didn't want to talk about it.
 Too soon.

-Searching for real estate alone for the first time in years, Liam then reportedly bought a house right near where Chris lives with wife Elsa Pataky and their three children, in Byron Bay.
-Their parents also now live in the area, too.
-(All three Hemsworth brothers have posted about fundraising efforts to combat the bush fires still raging in Australia.)
+But realizing that home is where the heart and the merciless teasing only family can provide is, Liam ended up buying a house near the one Chris shares with wife Elsa Pataky and their three children in Byron Bay, where their parents, Craig and Leonie, also are living these days.
+(Chris and Elsa are currently living in Sydney, where he's shooting Thor: Love and Thunder and she's working on the film Interceptor, which Chris is also producing, but Elsa told the Sydney Morning Herald last month that they hope to be spending weekends in Byron Bay.)

+Being all together in their home country, through, is certainly a lot easier than having to hop on a 14-hour flight to Los Angeles.

-When the brothers are on the same continent, let alone the same city, they like to hit the gym and go surfing—and engage in some good old-fashioned teasing, such as when Chris appraised Liam's physique in an Instagram video while they were out at the beach last summer, saying, "Look at the body on that."
+When the brothers are on the same continent, let alone the same city, they like to hit the gym and go surfing—basically any activity in which they can rib each other, such as when Chris appraised Liam's physique in an Instagram video while they were out at the beach, saying, "Look at the body on that."

-In September, Liam joined Chris's family and some friends for a trip to Australia's private Makepeace Island, to commune with the gorgeous scenery, have some laughs and, of course, go surfing.

-Eldest brother Luke Hemsworth, who, ironically, was the first of the siblings to start acting but the last to set out for Los Angeles, was back at home with his wife and four kids, competing in the Nautica Malibu Triathlon benefiting Children's Hospital LA.

-Not surprisingly, Luke knows his way around the ocean too, whether swimming or on a surfboard.
+This past October, the whole clan—mom and dad, Liam, Chris and Elsa, their daughter India and twin sons Sasha and Tristan, Luke Hemsworth and his wife Samantha and their three daughters—vacationed on Lord Howe Island, located in the Tasman Sea between Australia and New Zealand.
+Needless to say, it was the perfect locale for family, water sports—and for a sweet PSA on behalf of their COVID-stressed homeland.

+"2020 has been incredibly hard for communities who depend on tourism," Chris captioned his enviably scenic snaps.
+"Obviously not everyone is able to travel at the moment but once it's safe to do so let's support our fellow Aussies by taking a holiday at home in @Australia @visitlordhoweisland is one of the most sustainable destinations in the world with only a few hundred visitors allowed at any one time.
+This paradise is home to one of the most unique ecosystems in the world, but like many small communities, it relies on tourism."

+We're guessing that whoever could flocked there immediately, though it's likely the Hemsworths had cleared out by then.

-"We're coming out of the woodwork," he joked on Jimmy Kimmel Live in 2016 when asked just how many Hemsworth brothers there were.
+"We're coming out of the woodwork," Luke joked on Jimmy Kimmel Live in 2016 when asked just how many Hemsworth brothers there were.

-Luke, once a star of the long-running Australian soap opera Neighbors and then owner of a flooring company, eventually became a regular on Westworld and moved to California.
-He ended up in a house in Malibu about a five-minute drive away from where Liam lived with Miley before their place burned down in 2018.
-Luke's home gym quickly became a regular hangout for him and his brother.
+The eldest Hemsworth brother, once a star of the long-running Australian soap opera Neighbors and then owner of a flooring company, eventually became a regular on Westworld and he moved his family to California, though they spend as much time Down Under as possible.

+For awhile he was a five-minute drive away from where Liam lived with Miley in Malibu before that house burned down in 2018, hastening both their marriage and their breakup after more than a decade together.
+Luke's home gym quickly became a regular hangout for him and his brother, and obviously they did their share of surfing.

+"Happy 40th birthday @hemsworthluke !"
+Liam offered when his brother hit the big 4-0 Nov.
+5. "You've been a wonderful brother all these years.
+I've taught you well...the rest is up to u.
+Love ya Luke!"

 The Hemsworth brothers were born to dad Craig and mom Leonie in Melbourne, but when Liam was little they moved to the Northern Territory of the Australian Outback, where their parents worked at a cattle station and the family had two camp dogs named Mack and Tosh.
 Then they settled on Phillip Island, south of Melbourne, where the boys first got the acting bug doing school plays.

 Asked if it was true that they were raised "basically like a pack of wild dingoes," Luke smiled and attested to their rowdiness.
-"Yeah, the Hemsworth house of horrors."
+"Yeah, the Hemsworth house of horrors," he told Jimmy Kimmel.

 He explained, "We'd wake up in the morning and literally say, 'See ya, mum,' and just disappear into the bush.
 I think as we got older, parents of kids we knew would gradually drop their kids off further and further away from our house."
 They were all riding motorbikes at an early age, and would just pick up friends and drive them back up the dirt path and steep driveway that led to their house.